aamedina/om-cljs/README.md

 om-cljs template
 =======

-A Leiningen template for ClojureScript projects.
+A Leiningen template for ClojureScript projects using Om.

 ## Installation